AAPOS Vision Screening Kit120

 - Full-Chart Threshold and Single Critical Line formats

 - Threshold screening involves beginning at the top of an eye chart and moving down the chart until the child or adult misses 3 of 5 optotypes.

-- Critical line screening is using only the line which the child or adult should correctly identify 3 of 5 optotypes according to age.
+- Critical line screening uses only the line on which the child or adult should correctly identify 3 of 5 optotypes according to age.

 - Children ages 3 years should correctly identify 3 of 5 optotypes on the 20/50 line.